Personal data and privacy protection are Public Relations Portugal’s commitments.

-Location data (for instance, the location data function in a mobile telephone)
+Location data (for instance, the location data function on a mobile telephone)

 Who is the personal data owner?

-The personal data owner is the single person to whom the data concerns and who used the Public Relations Portugal website.
+The personal data owner is the single person to whom the data pertains and who used the Public Relations Portugal website.

-For how long does Public Relations Portugal treats and keeps your personal data?
+For how long does Public Relations Portugal treat and keep your personal data?

-Public Relations Portugal keeps and treats the personal data accordingly to the ends that those are treated and only for the length of time required for the fulfillment of the goals that reasoned its retrieve and conservation, and always accordingly to the law, the National Commission for the Protection of Data (CNPD) guidelines and decisions, or, as the case may, until the opposition right, oblivion right or consent withdraw is wield.
+Public Relations Portugal keeps and treats the personal data accordingly to the ends that those are treated and only for the length of time required for the fulfillment of the goals that reasoned its retrieve and conservation, and always according to the law, the National Commission for the Protection of Data (CNPD) guidelines and decisions, or, as the case may be, until the opposition right, oblivion right, or consent withdrawal right is wielded.

-After the respective conservation period has elapsed, Public Relations Portugal will delete or anonymize the data whenever these should not be kept to the distinctive purpose it may subsist.
+After the respective conservation period has elapsed, Public Relations Portugal will delete or anonymize the data whenever it is determined that it should not be kept for the distinctive purpose for which it may serve.

-The personal data owner has personal data information, access, rectification or deleting rights and the right to the data portability, the right to limit or oppose the data treatment, within the scope and GDPR terms and other applicable legislation.
+The personal data owner has personal data information, access, rectification, or deletion rights, the right to data portability, and the right to limit or oppose the data treatment within the scope and terms of the GDPR and other applicable legislation.

-The holder may retreat, at any given moment, the consent that may have been given to the personal data treatment, within the GDPR frame.
-The consent revocation will not affect the lawfulness of the data treatment that has been carried out based upon the consent that has been previously provided.
+The holder may withdraw, at any given moment, the consent that may have been given to the personal data treatment within the GDPR frame.
+The consent revocation will not affect the lawfulness of the data treatment that has been carried out based on the consent that has been previously provided.